Φ-Geo Group

 Leticia4lcbrache@bu.edu

-Leticia is interested in philosophy of climate science, paleoclimate proxies, and issues related to justice and values in climate adaptation & mitigation, especially for indigenous populations.
+Leticia is interested in ethical issues in the geosciences, philosophy of climate science, paleoclimate proxies, and issues related to justice and values in climate adaptation & mitigation, especially for indigenous populations.
+She is currently writing her dissertation on “Hidden Narratives in Geoscientific Research: Towards Developing more Ethical Practices.”
 She is also interested in philosophy of biology particularly in animal consciousness and conservation biology.
 Some of her other interests are in feminist philosophy and Latin American philosophy, especially issues regarding identity.
 (She pronounces her name ‘Luh-TEE-see-ah’ ‘Cas-TEE-yo’ ‘Bruh-CHeh’.)

 Matilde Carrera